0LNetworkCommunity/documentation/docs/archive/econ/The_Rulebook_at_Genesis.md

 ## Identity Subsidy

-0L's identity subsidy mechanism relies on Validators creating Delay Towers ([https://siasky.net/EABaWAXFy3Ztx1vVIpOfScjkRaTb1GrFeGRwqFKd6V\-hAg](https://siasky.net/EABaWAXFy3Ztx1vVIpOfScjkRaTb1GrFeGRwqFKd6V-hAg)) which provide a persistent, and non\-forgeable identity.
+0L's identity subsidy mechanism relies on Validators creating Delay Towers ([https://siasky.net/EABaWAXFy3Ztx1vVIpOfScjkRaTb1GrFeGRwqFKd6V-hAg](https://siasky.net/EABaWAXFy3Ztx1vVIpOfScjkRaTb1GrFeGRwqFKd6V-hAg)) which provide a persistent, and non-forgeable identity.

 It is important for the network to have as many users as possible creating durable identities, i.e producing Delay Towers.
 It has a number of benefits: allowing users not yet set up as validators to create identities, allows fullnodes to receive some compensation for providing replication services, and allows the VDF delay mechanism to be tested in a wide variety of hardware configurations so that the difficulty can be periodically adjusted.